Maclean-D/three-assistant-glass/README.md

 # Three-Assistant-Glass

-A web-based 3D character viewer and animator using Three.js and VRM.
+A web-based 3D character viewer and animator made for Looking Glass Go using Three.js and three-vrm.

 ## Prerequisites